gvwilson/buildtogether.tech/src/research/index.md

 [%b Sadowski2019a %] summarizes of what we know, and more importantly, how to think about the problem.
 The chapter [%b Sadowski2019b %] lays out a three-axis framework for discussion based on the
-[%i "Goal-Question-Metric" %][%g gqm "goal-question-metric" %][%/i%] approach.
+[%g gqm "goal-question-metric" %][%i "Goal-Question-Metric" %] approach.
-The more recent [%i "SPACE framework" "productivity!SPACE framework" %]SPACE framework[%/i%] looks at Satisfaction, Performance, Activity, Communication, and Efficiency [%b Forsgren2018 Forsgren2021 %].
-However productivity is measured, it's important to remember [%i "Goodhart's Law" %][Goodhart's Law][goodhart-law][%/i%]: as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.
+The more recent SPACE framework[%i "SPACE framework" "productivity!SPACE framework" %] looks at Satisfaction, Performance, Activity, Communication, and Efficiency [%b Forsgren2018 Forsgren2021 %].
+However productivity is measured, it's important to remember [Goodhart's Law][goodhart-law][%i "Goodhart's Law" %]: as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.
 For example, [%b Gitinabard2020 %] reports that it's possible to classify student software teams as collaborative, cooperative, or solo-submit by